 The responsibility for fulfilling CPD requirements and achieving learning needs rests with the individual.
-However, the employing organisation (including locum agencies, where applicable) should provide support for professional development in partnership with other relevant bodies.
+However, the employing organisation (including locum agencies, where applicable, and overseas organisations) should provide support for professional development as good practice, in partnership with other relevant bodies.